wpcodefactory/popup-notices-for-woocommerce/readme.txt

 3. An example of a WooCommerce Notice info on the Popup

 == Changelog ==

+= 1.2.2 - 18/06/2020 =
+* Fix 'Close on Click Inside' option on links like 'showcoupon' or 'showlogin'

 = 1.2.1 - 17/06/2020 =
 * Add 'Close on Click Inside' option